 - The person who said “Christos Anesti” taps the end of his or her egg lightly against the end of the opponent’s egg.
 (The goal is to crack the opponent’s egg.)

 - Your opponent attempts to crack your egg, and the winner uses the same end of their egg to do the same!

 - The player who successfully cracks the eggs of the other players is declared the winner!
 It is said the winner will have good luck for the year!

 If you’re still not sure about how it all works, here is a snippet from that film, My Big Fat Greek Wedding

-Even if you’re not used to celebrating a Greek Easter, come on in and experience it with us this weekend 7th/8th April.
-We can show you how it’s done!
+You may not be used to celebrating Greek Easter but experience it with us this weekend 7th/8th April.
+We’ll show you how it’s done the Greek way!
 It may be a little busier than usual, so make a booking, call 020 7392 9649 or email email@example.com

 Love from yours truly,